Epclusa® (sofosbuvir/velpatasvir)

 An open-label, single-arm, multicenter, phase 2 pilot study evaluated the efficacy and safety of 8 weeks of SOF/VEL in 20 adult participants with acute HCV monoinfection.
 The primary endpoint was SVR12 and was considered met if the lower bound of the 95% CI was >83%.

-Seventeen participants (85%) had normal ALT levels at follow-up Weeks 4 and 12, and 16 participants (80%) had normal ALT levels at follow-up Week 8.
+Eight-five percent of participants (n=17) had normal ALT levels at follow-up Weeks 4 and 12, and 16 participants (80%) had normal ALT levels at follow-up Week 8.

-Of the 28 reported AEs, 6 were considered possibly or probably related to SOF/VEL treatment and were considered mild in severity: skin irritations, n=2 (3 events in 2 participants); sleeping disorders, n=1; flatulence, n=1; headache, n=1.
+Of the 28 reported AEs, 6 were mild in severity and were considered possibly or probably related to SOF/VEL treatment: skin irritations, n=2 (3 events in 2 participants); sleeping disorders, n=1; flatulence, n=1; headache, n=1.

 Real-World Data on SOF/VEL Use for 8 Weeks